902 KAR 20:275. Mobile health services.

 (c) Diagnostic imaging services.

-1. Diagnostic imaging services are those services which produce an image, either through film or computer generated video, of the internal structures of a patient.
-These services include:
+1. Diagnostic imaging services shall be services that produce an image through film or computer generated video of the internal structures of a patient.
+These services may include:

 c.
 CT scanning;

-g.
-Other modalities using directed energy to gain statistical, physiological or biological diagnostic imaging information.
+h.
+Other modalities using directed energy to gain statistical, physiological, or biological diagnostic imaging information.

-2. Any mobile health service which provides diagnostic imaging services shall comply with the following:
+2. A mobile health service that provides diagnostic imaging services shall comply with the following requirements:

 a.
 Equipment used for direct patient care shall be fully approved by the Federal Food and Drug Administration (FDA) for clinical use;

-c.
-Diagnostic imaging services shall be provided under the supervision of a physician who is qualified by advanced training and experience in the use of the specific imaging technique for diagnostic purposes;
+3. Diagnostic imaging services shall be provided under the supervision of a physician who is qualified by advanced training and experience in the use of the specific imaging technique for diagnostic purposes.

-d.
-Imaging services shall have a current license or registration pursuant to applicable Kentucky statutes and any administrative regulations promulgated thereunder;
+4. Imaging services shall have a current license or registration pursuant to KRS Chapter 311B and 902 KAR Chapter 100.

-e.
-All Personnel engaged in the operation of imaging equipment shall be currently licensed or certified in accordance with applicable Kentucky statutes and administrative regulations;
+5. Personnel engaged in the operation of imaging equipment shall be currently licensed or certified in accordance with KRS Chapter 311B and 201 KAR Chapter 46.

-f.
-There shall be a written training plan for personnel in the safe and proper usage of the mobile imaging equipment and system;
+6. There shall be a written training plan for personnel in the safe and proper usage of the mobile imaging equipment and system.

-h.
-There shall be sufficiently trained on-duty personnel with adequate equipment to provide emergency resuscitation services in the event of a patient emergency.
+8. There shall be sufficiently trained on-duty personnel with adequate equipment to provide emergency resuscitation services if there is a patient emergency.

 (d) Other diagnostic services.

-1. Other diagnostic services are those services which are provided through the use of diagnostic equipment, and physical examination.
-These services include:
+1. Other diagnostic services shall be provided through the use of diagnostic equipment and physical examination.
+These services may include:

 a.
 Electrocardiogram services;